Key Takeaways

 | Total upfront extras | $38,500–$79,700 |

-Beyond purchase, ongoing ownership costs include council rates ($1,500–$3,500/yr), building insurance ($1,500–$2,500/yr), strata fees if applicable ($3,000–$12,000+/yr), and maintenance ($5,000–$15,000/yr for an average house).
+Beyond purchase, ongoing ownership costs include council rates ($1,500–$3,500/yr — local government charges on your property), building insurance ($1,500–$2,500/yr), strata fees if applicable ($3,000–$12,000+/yr — your share of shared building costs in apartments or townhouses), and maintenance ($5,000–$15,000/yr for an average house).
 These costs never go away.
-They're the price of owning physical infrastructure.
+They're the price of owning a home.

 The "rent is dead money" argument has a fatal flaw: mortgage interest is also dead money.
-On a $640,000 loan (80% of a $800,000 home) at 6% interest, your first year of mortgage repayments are approximately $38,400, of which roughly $38,000 is interest.
+On a $640,000 loan (80% of a $800,000 home) at 6% interest — reflecting RBA average owner-occupier variable rates in early 2026 — your first year of mortgage repayments are approximately $38,400, of which roughly $38,000 is interest.
 That's money that builds zero equity.
 It's gone.

 "Renting gives you flexibility, lower transaction costs, and the ability to invest the difference.
 Whether that's better than buying depends entirely on the numbers — not the narrative."

-The Opportunity Cost of a Deposit
+What Is the Opportunity Cost of a House Deposit?

 A 20% deposit on an $800,000 home is $160,000.
-If instead of using that money for a deposit, you invested it in a diversified index fund returning 8% per year, after 10 years you'd have approximately $345,000.
+If instead of using that money for a deposit, you invested it in a diversified index fund returning 8% per year — consistent with Vanguard Index Chart — after 10 years you'd have approximately $345,000.
 After 20 years: $745,000.

 That doesn't mean renting and investing always wins.
 Property can also appreciate.
 Leverage amplifies gains (and losses).
 And there are non-financial benefits to owning: security, renovation freedom, community stability.
 But the opportunity cost is real and should be part of any honest comparison.